 - Figure out the right exercise for the learner to develop this skill,

 - Steer the learner’s insights as they practice the exercise for them to develop deep understanding as they learn-by-doing.

 In the lean tradition, these exercises mostly fall into three categories:

 - Visual management: Specific stuff you can do on the gemba to better visualize the flow of work and reveal problems as you work.

 - Pushing for immediate kaizen: Point to a problem, try immediately something small, think about what happens, move on the next improvement.

 - Asking “why?”: Deepening observation and discussion by questioning, listening, and questioning again.

 Learning, however, is a collaborative practice.
-In the words of the archetypal sensei Mr. Miyagi from the cult movie Karate Kid: “I promise teach karate to you, you promise to learn.
+In the words of the archetypal sensei Mr. Miyagi from the cult movie Karate Kid: “I promise to teach karate to you, you promise to learn.
 I say, you do, no questions.”
 The key success factors of any sensei/learner collaboration are (1) the wisdom of the sensei’s judgment in context, (2) the sensei’s mastery of the tools, and (3) the relationship between the sensei and the learner.
-This relationship, in particular is both weird and specific as senseis tends to be dogmatic to the point of dictatorial in the training routines, but supportive and outright friendly in everything else.
+This relationship, in particular, is both weird and specific as senseis tend to be dogmatic to the point of dictatorial in the training routines, but supportive and outright friendly in everything else.
 Karate Kid captures this as well as the learner, Daniel tells his sensei “You’re the best friend I ever had,” to which the sensei answers (with proper Hollywood Japanese accent) “You pretty okay too.”
 And, by the way, on the wisdom front, Mr. Miyagi doesn’t teach Daniel just how to punch or block.
 His core topic is balance.

 Grunts and Nods